 Objection #5: Our organizations currently operate on two separate systems of record (HRIS), housing two sets of employees.
 It seems simpler to wait until they’re consolidated so there isn’t any disruption in the data or which LCRs EverCheck verifies.

 EverCheck verifies LCRs for employees that are currently within your system of record.
 Once the merger is complete and candidates/employees are centralized into one system of record, we’ll be able to add the rest of the employees to daily verification easily.
 Plus, implementing EverCheck within your organization now sets a standard for what to expect when the merger is complete, and you’ll be a resource to help the new team make the transition to automation, as well.

 Objection #6: This seems like an impossibility right now.

 Let’s talk.
-Our team has worked with various health systems who were in the midsts of M&A’s and implemented EverCheck successfully.
+Our team has worked with various health systems that were in the midst of M&As and implemented EverCheck successfully.
 No two organizations are the same, so each implementation presents its own set of challenges.
-Therefore, our implementation team is prepared to bring past experiences and best practices to the table, and work with you on creating a process which works for your organization.
+Therefore, our implementation team is prepared to bring past experiences and best practices to the table, and work with you on creating a process that works for your organization.

 It’s our goal to make sure healthcare organizations don’t have to compromise on something as important as primary source verification during times of transition.
 We’re here to help.
 If you’re curious about what EverCheck could look like for your organization during your M&A, contact us.